Invalid Value for Registry: Fix Windows Photos in 5 Steps

 The Invalid Value for Registry error blocks the Windows Photos app from opening JPEG and PNG files.
 It almost always traces back to leftover registry entries from a Windows upgrade.

-We hit this on a test laptop the day after upgrading from Windows 7 to Windows 10, and again on a fresh Windows 11 install whose Photos app had been corrupted by an interrupted update.
+The error commonly appears right after upgrading from an older Windows version, or on a fresh install whose Photos app was corrupted by an interrupted update.
 The fix is mechanical: reset the app, repair system files, clean one specific registry key, and reinstall Photos if needed.

-This guide walks through five fixes in the order we run them, starting with the safest.
+This guide walks through five fixes in order, safest first.
 Skip the registry edit unless steps one through three fail.
-Every command here has been tested on a Windows 10 22H2 build (19045) and a Windows 11 23H2 build (22631).

-• Resetting the Photos app from Settings clears the error in roughly half the cases we’ve seen, and it takes under a minute.
+- Resetting the Photos app from Settings clears the error in many cases, takes under a minute, and never touches your image files.

 #What Causes the Invalid Value for Registry Error?